Skip to main content

 Annual health check invite

-By joining the learning disability register, you might be able to have a free Annual Health Check.
+People on the learning disability register may be able to have a free Annual Health Check.

 Annual health checks are for people with a learning disability who are over 14 years old.
 They happen every year and can help you stay healthy.

-When on the GP learning disability register list, your GP surgery should invite you for an annual health check every year.
+When you are on the learning disability register, your doctor’s surgery should invite you for an annual health check every year.

 For more information, see our page about annual health checks.